NanoAdblocker/NanoCore2/notes/sanity_tests.md

 ## Setup

 **Actions**
-1. Go to extension manager
+1. Go to the extension manager
-1. View details of sideloaded Nano Adblocker
+1. Open the details page for the sideloaded Nano Adblocker
 1. Open the background console
 1. Enable error collection